-Old technology for education.
-In the VocabularySpellingCity office, we collect vintage educational technology & enjoy viewing previous "revolutions" in edtech.
+Vintage education technology.
+In the VocabularySpellingCity office, we appreciate the history of educational technology & enjoy viewing previous "revolutions" in edtech.
 Visitors get to visit the museum.
 Have retired film strips, educ'l records, or whatever?
 We might give them a home.
 Did you use these technologies, were they revolutionary?
 Comment on the site or tweet to me: @VSpellCityMayor PS.
 I'm looking for a classic old teacher gradebook, have one?

 Monday, April 22, 2013